Black History Month

 BMI will kick off the 2023 black history celebration with a “Black Excellence” celebratory gala featuring black professionals from different backgrounds, continue the “Blue and Black,” conversation with the police force in partnership with Halton Police Force and wrap up the month with a community-based discussion in collaboration with the Canadian Caribbean Association of Halton (CCAH).

-The Black Excellence Gala
+The Black Excellence Celebration

 Changing the negative narratives that have impacted black people for generations requires intentional actions that honour black people's contributions, accomplishments and heritage.
-To this end, BMI will kick off the 2023 Black History Month celebration with a Black Excellence Gala on February 4th, 2023, from 6:00 PM to 12:00 AM.
+To this end, BMI will kick off the 2023 Black History Month celebration with a Black Excellence Celebration on February 4th, 2023, from 6:00 PM to 12:00 AM.

 Join us to celebrate and propel Black Excellence through: